 One way to do this is to space your practice sessions further apart—this has the added benefit of helping your chances on the exam.
 Studies from psychological science show that when students add an extra day between study sessions, performance on a test improves significantly.
 Also, try to get into a good sleep routine a few weeks before the exam.
 Experts recommend avoiding electronics, alcohol, and late-night eating right before bed—they can all keep you from falling or staying asleep.
 A routine can help you sleep better the night before the exam too, when you’ll be understandably nervous.

 Finally, use the day before the exam to reread some of the denser areas of the curriculum, including ethics.
 In the final few days of preparation, do not take mock exams, which can mentally drain you.
 The goal is not to exhaust your mind and body at the last minute.
 Resolve to go into the exam center as refreshed and rested as possible.
 A positive attitude also helps; tell yourself, “I can do this!”

-As you map out your study plan for Level I, Level II, or Level III of the CFA Program exam, consider making a Kaplan Schweser exam prep package—complete with classes, practice exams, and mock exams—part of your 300 hours.
-Discover all the ways Kaplan Schweser can help.
+As you map out your study plan for Level I, Level II, or Level III of the CFA exam, consider making a Kaplan Schweser exam prep package—complete with classes, practice exams, and mock exams—part of your 300 hours.
+Discover all the ways Kaplan Schweser can help with CFA exam prep.

 Free eBook: Before You Decide to Sit for the CFA® Program Exam